Swedish vs. British Weddings

 Who wins?
 Let’s face it, Sweden wins this one hands down.

-In the UK: After the reception meal, we start the real purpose of the night: drinking.
+After the reception meal, we start the real purpose of the night: drinking.
 Having a certain amount of alcohol in us is essential for us to be able to dance.
-And then we rock the dancefloor until… ooh, maybe 11pm or midnight.
+And then we rock the dance floor until… ooh, maybe 11pm or midnight.
 Yeah!

 Best bit: The drinking.
 Obviously.

-In Sweden: Now, this would be near-identical, were it not for the fact that we’ve just been sitting down eating and drinking for FIVE HOURS.
+Now, this would be near-identical, were it not for the fact that we’ve just been sitting down eating and drinking for FIVE HOURS.
 So we are pretty drunk already.
-Yes, we hit the bar, but we get on the dancefloor pretty quickly.
-And then we dance to a combination of euro-pop, swedish pop (ABBA, the song that won Eurovision a few years ago, etc), Swedish folk songs, and a few global chart-toppers until 2 or 3am.
+Yes, we hit the bar, but we get on the dance floor pretty quickly.
+And then we dance to a combination of euro-pop, Swedish pop (ABBA, the song that won Eurovision a few years ago, etc), Swedish folk songs, and a few global chart-toppers until 2 or 3am.

 Best bit: ABBA.
 Obviously.